norswap/autumn/doc/A4-basic-parsers.md

 The two lookahead parsers, [`Lookahead`] and [`Not`], are able to match input without acutally consuming it (meaning they leave the input position untouched even when they succeed).

-`Ahead` behaves exactly like its child parser, except for the restoration of the initial input position.
+`Lookahead` behaves exactly like its child parser, except for the restoration of the initial input position.
 Construct with [`rule#ahead()`].

 Basic example: `seq(str("="), digit.at_least(1)).ahead()`